you and your spouse separate, it is best to enter into a Separation Agreement.

 a "no-fault" divorce, based upon one year of living apart.
 In New York, a divorce does not occur automatically after a year.
 Court action must be taken.

-Legal Separation in New York NY
+expertise handling Separation Agreements in New York State, Ingrid Gherman

 Ingrid Gherman, P.C.